-You have several alternatives to finding the Windows Firewall with Advanced Security.
-One is to open the standard Windows Firewall window, by going to 'Control Panel -> System and Security -> Windows Firewall'.
-Then, click on 'Advanced settings'.
+One is to open the standard Windows Firewall window, by going to "Control Panel -> System and Security -> Windows Firewall".
+Then, click or tap Advanced settings.

-Another way is to search for the word 'firewall' in the Start Menu search, and click on the Windows Firewall with Advanced Security shortcut.
+In Windows 7, another method is to search for the word firewall in the Start Menu search box and click the "Windows Firewall with Advanced Security" result.

-What are Inbound & Outbound Rules?
+What Are The Inbound & Outbound Rules?

 In order to provide the security you need, the Windows Firewall has a standard set of inbound and outbound rules, which are enabled depending on the location of the network you are connected to.